Our Team

 Dr Lei completed a Bachelor of Arts (psychology and philosophy) at the University of Melbourne, a Post Graduate Diploma (psychology) at Monash University, and a Doctor of Psychology (clinical neuropsychology) at La Trobe University.
 They have conducted research in the areas of autism, mild traumatic brain injury, memory, and cognition in older adults.
 Before working in private practice, they performed neuropsychological assessments in various public health settings (inpatient, subacute, rehabilitation, and outpatient) for a wide range of presentations, including neurodevelopmental, neurodegenerative, ABIs (TBI, stroke, etc.), epilepsy, and complex psychiatric conditions.

-Availability: Dr Lei sees patients on Tuesdays, Wednesdays, and Saturdays.
+Availability: Dr Lei works on Tuesdays, Wednesdays, Thursdays and Saturdays.

 Services: Neuropsychological assessments, individual therapy, groups, WPATH assessments and supervision.